bgao554/ilsca/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-`Welcome to the Intelligent Logistics and Supply Chain Analytics (iLSCA) Lab!`
+Welcome to the Intelligent Logistics and Supply Chain Analytics (iLSCA) Lab!
+---

 Led by Prof. Benedict Jun MA, the iLSCA Lab is based at the Thrust of Intelligent Transportation (INTR), Systems Hub, The Hong Kong University of Science and Technology (Guangzhou).